 All the institutions in Canada provide opportunities not only for Canadian students but for a large body of international students as well.
 In fact, most Canadian schools openly court a large international student population for the contributions they bring both culturally and financially.

 When it comes down to the brass tacks of a Canadian education, the various institutions provide the widest range of continuing education possible.
 Ontario continuing education students can look forward to all of the usual lettered degrees as well as graduate studies.
 There are also several film schools and other fine-art-oriented institutions, trades schools, technology schools, and the list goes on.

 But what if you are a student from another country who finds the opportunities in Canada appealing but are worried about your ability to "fit in"?
 After all, what is the point of attending a school if you have trouble with the material being taught due to a language barrier?

-Well, many international students have found the English as a second language programs offered throughout Canada to be of great benefit, both in their pursuit of an education and in their careers afterwards, whether they want to teach of design group collaboration software.
+Well, many international students have found the English as a second language programs offered throughout Canada to be of great benefit, both in their pursuit of an education and in their careers afterwards, whether they want to teach a design group or not.
 You don't have to go to a specific language school in Canada in order to learn to speak English either; most of the country's universities include ESL programs designed to assist their international student body.

 Any student thinking about investing the money and time that achieving a post secondary degree entails will be concerned about the opportunities that education affords.
 In this section of the site, we will take a look at the benefits of a Canadian education and why attending a post secondary institution in Canada is one way to assure your job opportunities all over the world.
 In fact, Canada is one of the world leaders when it comes to training students at post secondary schools.
-You could be looking to do Royal LePage Ottawa agencies and find training within Canada.
+You could be looking to do specialized medicine and find training within Canada.

 Whether you are an international student or are a Canadian looking to further your education at home, we think you will find the information published in this section of the site to be of great use.
 It's a great place to start when looking for information about your career in post secondary studies.